-Trigonometry (Accelerated)
+Trigonometry (Accelerated) 1 CREDIT (3275)

-Prerequisites: Algebra II and Geometry or with departmental approval unit circle and right triangle trigonometry, trigonometric functions, and circular functions and their graphs; trigonometric identities; and proofs of identities.
+Prerequisites: Algebra II and Geometry or with departmental approval

+This course allows the student to study many different areas within trigonometry.
+Topics will include angles and rotations, the unit circle and right triangle trigonometry, trigonometric functions, and circular functions and their graphs; trigonometric identities; and proofs of identities.
 Concepts will be applied in a variety of areas such as civil engineering and science.
 Students will make extensive use of graphing calculators.
 Arc length and polar coordinates are also included.